JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

                    ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀task⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ```

-Thus, the first tasks will operate on all elements of the array, while the final tasks
-will perform a sum over much less elements.
+The scenario that we will consider below is the following: We want to parallize the operation "sum `log(x[i])^7` for `x[i]`", where `x` is a regular array.
+However,
+to establish the uneven workload shown above, we will make each task sum up a different number of elements of `x`, specifically as many elements as is indicated by the `work_load` array for the given task/work item.

+For parallelization, we will use `Threads.@threads` and `Threads.@sync/Threads.@spawn`, which imply different possibilities of load balancing, in conjuction with the different chunking variants `:batch` and `:scatter`.

 ### Using `@threads`

-First, we consider the case where the `@threads` macro is used.
-The threaded operation is:
+First, we consider a variant where the `@threads` macro is used.
+The multithreaded operation is:

 ```julia
 julia> using Base.Threads, ChunkSplitters